BaiLiping/RFS_Filters/README.md

 The code was converted from MATLAB, and there are numerous open‑source implementations available.
 For the original MATLAB version by Ángel García‑Fernández, see: https://github.com/Agarciafernandez/MTT

 Random Finite Set (RFS) theory provides an elegant framework that incorporates set‑cardinality dynamics into the propagation process.
 It can be applied to many existing methods, which has led to a large number of publications.
-Speaking as an outsider, I remain cautious about some claims in this area; it is easy to make simple ideas appear more sophisticated than they are, creating conditions in which mediocrity can hide.

 The Poisson multi‑Bernoulli mixture (PMBM) filter can be viewed as a broad, multiple‑hypothesis approach, with RFS serving as the wrapper framework.
 ![result2](https://github.com/BaiLiping/Multi-Object-Tracking/blob/cd86b4ec3879b8596497308efc759dfebe2571eb/alternating_classification.gif)